Skip to content

 Child Workflows

-Execute child workflows with type-safe Future/Result pattern.
+Execute child workflows with the type-safe Result / ResultAsync pattern.
 Child workflows can be from the same contract or from a different contract (cross-worker communication).

 Basic Usage